 Picking a theme can add a fun touch to your party, as well as help guide your menu planning.
-Luaus are a popular theme for graduations, or make it a simple summer barbecue with food that kids of all ages enjoy.
+Luaus are a popular theme for graduations.
+Or, you can make it a simple summer barbecue with food that kids of all ages enjoy.

 Plan Your Menu

-Obviously, if you have a theme, the menu will be easy to plan.
-If not, begin to plan by thinking about your guests and their tastes.
+If you have a theme, the menu will be easy to plan.
+If not, begin to prepare by thinking about your guests and their tastes.
 Only kids?
 Then make it kid-friendly.
 Family members and kids - plan food for all ages.
 Will it be a late night party?
 Then stock up on snack food and beverages without worrying about anything more hearty.

 Send Your Invitations